txpipe-shop/cardano-graphical-tx/docs/specification.md

 ]
 ```

-## Specification of the DSL
+# Specification of the DSL

 The representation of the CBOR consists of a JSON structure that specifies the sections of the transaction with additional (descriptive) fields that aid in its comprehension.
-The minimal structure must specify the keywords “transaction”, “inputs”, and “outputs” in the following format:
+The minimal structure must specify the keywords `transaction`, `inputs`, and `outputs` in the following format:

 ```json
 {